-What is the Agile Methodology and How Does it Apply to Ecommerce?
+What is the Agile Methodology and How Can You Apply it?

 Scaling an eCommerce company can be hard work, but having an agile mindset can make it easier to grow the business.
 In fact, a recent global survey reveals that a majority of executives believe being agile plays a crucial role in delivering the right products and services, accelerating decision-making and speed to market, improving the customer experience, and staying ahead of the competition.
 So what is the agile methodology, and how can it be implemented in eCommerce?